MEESAM749/MEESAM749/README.md

 📩 Reach me at: mmeesamtammar@gmail.com

-🚀 Currently working on: Automating daily tasks using ESP32 & LoRa modules
+🚀 Currently working on:
+Automating daily tasks using ESP32 & LoRa modules
+RISC-V Pipelined Processor Simulation in Verilog
 <!---
 MEESAM749/MEESAM749 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.